qgis/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

    :local:

-.. note:: Though QGIS-Documentation is used to demonstrate the process, all commands and steps shown below also apply to QGIS-Website. fgt
+.. note:: Though QGIS-Documentation is used to demonstrate the process, all commands and steps shown below also apply to QGIS-Website. sco

 If you are reading these lines, it is certainly because you are willing to contribute to writing QGIS documentation and are looking for a how-to.